Ferrari’s Marchionne to resign, succeended by

 @thejudge13

-4 responses to “Ferrari’s Marchionne to resign, succeended by
+4 thoughts on “Ferrari’s Marchionne to resign, succeended by”

 1. Hahahahaha.
 Resigning in 2 years – maybe.
 Philip Morris has been indirectly and directly sponsoring Ferrari since the 1970’s.
 The continued sponsorship has nothing to do with Marchionne.
 Are Ferrari going to ditch $165M a year they get from PM?
 I doubt it.